-The Williston Basin lost 102, or 57%, of its crude oil rigs in the past year.
-The Williston Basin includes the Bakken Shale—one of the most prolific crude oil shale plays in the US.
-The Eagle Ford Shale in South Texas lost 120, or 58%, of its oil rigs.
-However, the Cana-Woodford Shale in Oklahoma’s Anadarko Basin added seven oil rigs—a 28% rise—during this period.
+The Williston Basin lost 119, or 62%, of its crude oil rigs in the past year.
+The Williston Basin includes the Bakken Shale, one of the most prolific crude oil shale plays in the United States.
+The Eagle Ford Shale in South Texas lost 118 rigs—60% of its oil rigs—over the same period.

 Natural gas rigs

-In the past year, the Eagle Ford Shale added 13 rigs to its natural gas rig total—the most of any shale play in the US.
-Higher Eagle Ford production can positively affect midstream MLPs like Enterprise Products Partners (EPD), Energy Transfer Partners (ETP), and Williams Partners (WPZ).
+In the past year, the Eagle Ford Shale added 15 rigs to its natural gas rig total—the most additions of any shale play in the United States.
+Greater Eagle Ford production could positively affect midstream MLPs that operate in this region, including Enterprise Products Partners (EPD), Energy Transfer Partners (ETP), and Williams Partners (WPZ).

-According to the EIA (U.S. Energy Information Administration), the seven key shales including the Bakken, Eagle Ford, Haynesville, Marcellus, DJ-Niobrara, Permian, and Utica accounted for 95% of the domestic crude oil and natural gas production growth from 2011 to 2013.
+According to the U.S. Energy Information Administration, the seven key shales—including the Bakken, Eagle Ford, Haynesville, Marcellus, Niobrara, Permian, and Utica—accounted for 95% of US oil production growth and 100% of natural gas production growth from 2011 to 2013.